3liz/lizmap-documentation/source/install/pre_requirements.rst

     The reason is QGIS Server version X might not be able to a QGIS project made with a QGIS Desktop version Y.

-Follow the QGIS Documentation how to install QGIS Server : https://docs.qgis.org/latest/en/docs/server_manual/
+Follow the `QGIS Server documentation on how to install QGIS Server <https://docs.qgis.org/latest/en/docs/server_manual/>`_.

 Using a webserver (Apache or Nginx), you must install QGIS Server.
 With Nginx, the preferred way is to use ``spawn-fcgi``.
 Do **not** use the ``fcgiwrap``, this solution is not efficient.